 EVACUATION: Used in situations where the danger exists that remaining in a given area or building is not feasible.
 Evacuation is most often associated with ﬁre or hazardous material incidents.
 If evacuation is ordered, check your exit route to ensure it is clear of any danger, as active shooters have used fire alarms to their advantage.
 Once it is deemed clear, evacuate the building and gather at the designated Emergency Assembly Area identiﬁed on the evacuation map in your ofﬁce or classroom and await instructions.

-FRANKLIN ACTIONS: Security Personnel may direct an emergency, instead of a lockdown depending on circumstances.
-If an emergency evacuation is ordered, anyone outside of a college building during a lockdown should make their way to either the BB&T Bank on College Dr. or Blake Ford on Armory Drive and wait there for police or college security to arrive.
+FRANKLIN ACTIONS: Safety Personnel may direct an emergency, instead of a lockdown depending on circumstances.
+If an emergency evacuation is ordered, anyone outside of a college building during a lockdown should make their way to either the appropriate Emergency Assembly Area in the parking lots.

 HOBBS ACTIONS: If an emergency evacuation is ordered, and for persons outside of a college building during a lockdown, students and staff should make their way to the appropriate Emergency Assembly Area in the parking lots an wait for law enforcement or college safety to arrive..

 LOCKDOWN: Used for imminent threat of violence or personal harm, such as a gunman on campus.
 All personnel should immediately proceed to the nearest ofﬁce or classroom and lock and barricade the door.
-Individuals should remain in place until released by local or State police.
+Individuals should remain in place until released by law enforcement or safety personnel.